 Would the circumstances be any different, if the client had requested the file after the conclusion of the client's cause of action and the attorney desired to keep a copy of the file in the attorney's office?

-DR 2-110[B] of the Code of Professional Responsibility of the Mississippi State Bar commands that a lawyer representing a client shall withdraw from the representation when he is discharged by the client.
-DR 2-110[A] requires the withdrawing lawyer to take "reasonable steps to avoid foreseeable prejudice to the rights of his client," including "delivering all papers and property to which the client is entitled ...."
-See also EC 2-32.
+Rule 1.16(a) of the Mississippi Rules of Professional Conduct (MRPC)commands that a lawyer representing a client shall withdraw from the representation when he is discharged by the client.
+Rule 1.16(d), MRPC, requires the withdrawing lawyer to take reasonable steps to protect the client's interests, including delivering all papers and property to which the client is entitled.
 This Committee has previously interpreted these provisions as requiring a discharged lawyer to deliver to his client the file on a matter involved in pending litigation without being paid first for his services and expenses.
-Mississippi State Bar, Ethics Opinion No. 49 (May 4, 1979).
+The Mississippi Bar, Ethics Opinion No. 49 (May 4, 1979).